Sales reps never use up to 90 percent of marketing content. That’s according to the American Marketing Association.

 For every step of the buying process, prospects have different information needs, questions, and objections.
 If the content created by marketing doesn’t provide the right information or track with the sales process, it’s useless to buyers and sales reps.

-Once marketing has gathered all this information, the team can create content buyers will connect with and salespeople will want to use.
+Once marketing has gathered all this information, the team will be able to create content buyers will connect with and salespeople will want to use.

 Content is created in a vacuum.